Okroshiashvili/Data-Science-Lab/README.md

 In 27-Jan-2019 repo got some major updates.

-* Separated ML and DL algorithms in different folders
+* Separated ML, DL, NLP, and RL algorithms in different folders
 * Added more comments in each code file
 * Extended DL with supervised and unsupervised algorithms
 * Easily generalizable code for other datasets